cophi-wue/llms_read_hoelderlin/05_phrases.md

 Using the phrase "Das Land hänget im See" as an example, this study aims to compare the techniques of zero-shot prompting and few-shot prompting.
 Zero-shot prompting refers to using a prompt to interact with the model without providing any examples or demonstrations.
 The zero-shot prompt directly instructs the model to perform a task without additional examples to guide it.
 Conversely, few-shot prompting can be employed as a technique to enable in-context learning.

-This experiment seeks to explore the insight provided by Liu et al.: "LMs do not make use of the metaphorical context well, instead relying on the predicted probability of interpretations alone [...]"
+This experiment seeks to explore the insight provided by Liu et al.: "LLMs do not make use of the metaphorical context well, instead relying on the predicted probability of interpretations alone [...]"
 (2022, p.
 4438).

 ```python
 prompt = f"""We want to understand the following poem: